JosephArmas/cecs-491A-Team-Big-Data/events/failures/event-modify-title-fail.md

-# As a Reputable User or Admin, I can modify the title of an event
+# As a Reputable User or Admin, I can modify the title of an event but fails
 ```mermaid
 sequenceDiagram
     actor User